friendly-bits/shell-scheduler/EXAMPLE-HAGEZI-FETCH.md

 Because the scheduler is designed to run asynchronously (in the background), terminating the application script with a signal does not automatically terminate the scheduler or its jobs, so if such termination happens, job subshells - as well as any commands started by those subshells - may continue execution.

 To handle this reliably, the example script traps signals `INT` and `TERM` and translates these signals into `USR1` sent to the scheduler's PID.
-This ensures the scheduler's native cleanup path is triggered and the **scheduler termination callback** (`SCHED_FINALIZE_CB`) is invoked and gets the chance to perform application-specific cleanup and/or to kill orphaned child processes, regardless of whether the interruption came from `Ctrl-C` or a direct `kill` command.
+This ensures the scheduler's native cleanup path is triggered and the **scheduler completion callback** (`SCHED_FINALIZE_CB`) is invoked and gets the chance to perform application-specific cleanup and/or to kill orphaned child processes, regardless of whether the interruption came from `Ctrl-C` or a direct `kill` command.
 The scheduler behaves identically when receiving signals `USR1`, `INT`, or `TERM`, except it exits with code `83` for `USR1` and with code `84` for `INT` or `TERM`.

 ```sh
 schedule_jobs "${IDS}" &